Theater billboard

 How important is work to you, when it comes to defining yourself?

-— Work defines me because it is absolutely vocational.
-For me it is a way of being in the world, and I am really excited to go on stage.
-As I get older, I experience it with more intensity each time, because I know how difficult it is to get there.
-Every time I go out I think: “Wow, enjoy this because you don’t know when you’ll be back”.
+— My work defines me because it is absolutely vocational.
+For me it is a way of being in the world, and it really gives me a lot of excitement to go on stage.
+As I get older, I live it with more intensity each time, because I know how difficult it is to get there.
+Every time I go out I think: “Wow, enjoy this because you don't know when you'll be back”.